Geeksltd/GCop/Rules/GCop174.md

 ## Rule description

 In `FileInfo` and `DirectoryInfo` objects there is a property named `Exists`.
 But it caches the value upon first call.
-If after calling it once, the file existence sitation changes, it will not reflect that.
+If after calling it once, the file existence situation changes, it will not reflect that.

-To avoid that problen use the `.Exists()` extenion method instead.
+To avoid that problem use the `.Exists()` extension method instead.

 ## Example